sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-events/events.md

 tags         |      |
 -------------|------
 description  | Optional tags to include with the metric.
-Each element of the array must be a hash that contains two key value pairs: the `name` of the tag and the `value`.
+Each element of the array must be a hash that contains two key-value pairs: the `name` of the tag and the `value`.
 Both values of the pairs must be strings. required     | false type         | Array example      | {{< language-toggle >}}